After busy offseason, Bears ready to see how pieces fit

 The Bears reported to camp Thursday looking for bigger things after a busy offseason.

+“This happens,” he said.
+“This isn’t necessarily abnormal around the league.
+It’s happening.
+It is sometimes part of the process.
+We’re very optimistic that he’ll be here very soon.”

-They brought in a new coach in the offensive-minded Matt Nagy and gave prized quarterback Mitchell Trubisky some new playmakers.
-They also expect to have a healthy roster, with no one on the physically unable to perform list, when practices start on Friday.
-Nagy says receiver Allen Robinson and guard Kyle Long should be “full speed ahead, good to go.”
+One positive for Chicago: Nagy was not expecting any players to start camp on the physically unable to perform list.
+He said receiver Allen Robinson and guard Kyle Long should be “full speed ahead, good to go” after they were held back in offseason workouts because of injuries.

-The Bears had one notable player missing Thursday, with rookie linebacker Roquan Smith unsigned.
-He was the Bears’ first-round pick at No. 8 overall.
+“The reason we did that was so they’d be ready to go now,” Nagy said.
+“Now it’s go time.”

+For them and the Bears.
+It’s time see how everything comes together.

 For more AP NFL coverage: www.pro32.ap.org and www.twitter.com/AP_NFL